RIN00001/BubuApp/README.md

-This is a University Assignment Team Project assestment for a Project Assginment Here are the following people on this team
+This is a University Assignment Team Project assestment for a Project Assignment Here are the following people on this team
 Rifki Indra Nugroho / 0706012410033
 Vincent / 0706012410032